codefellows-seattle-javascript-401d18/24-component-composition/README.md

 ###### Refactor the NoteItem Component
 * include the following behavior:
-  * if the user double clicks on the notes content, it should switch to the edit view
+  * if the user double clicks on a note's content, it should switch to the edit view
 * default view
   * display the note content and a delete button
   * the delete button should remove the note from the application's state